Seizures for Forfeiture by Tampa Police Department

 We can demand the hearing for you the same day that you retain us which often helps us negotiate the return of your property.
 If the property is not returned immediately, we can fight for the return of the property at the adversary preliminary hearing.

 In those cases in which the violator is not the owner, the detective is trained to get statements from the owner to show that they were knowledgeable about the use of the property by the violator.

 When TPD seizes U.S. currency, the officers are trained to ask the violator if they are employed and if so, where they are employed.
-The officers might contact your employer allegedly in an attempt to ascertain the person’s level of personal income in order to tie the violator to his/her story regarding the currency at the scene.
+The officers might contact your employer allegedly in an attempt to ascertain the person’s level of personal income in order to tie the violator to any story regarding the currency at the scene.

 Attorney for Seizures for Forfeiture by TPD